davetron5000/optparse-plus/tutorial/7_logging_debugging.md

 end
 ```

 Because of the way `system` or the backtick operator work, this sort of debugging isn't terribly helpful.
-It's alsl hard to turn
+It's also hard to turn
-off, you either delete the lines (possibly adding them back later when things go wrong again), or comment them out, which
+off: you either delete the lines (possibly adding them back later when things go wrong again), or comment them out, which
-leads to hard to follow code and potentially misleading messages.
+leads to hard-to-follow code and potentially misleading messages.

 Instead, you should use logging, and Methadone bakes logging right in.